 Our recommended monitors are the easiest to use, have the clearest sound, and are highly sensitive to baby sound and movement.
 And they all have decent range.
 So you can carry the unit around with you in the house and even in the yard, and be confident that it will still let you know when your little one makes a peep.

-Here are the Top 5 Baby Monitors of 2016!
+Here are the Top 5 (audio only) Baby Monitors of 2017!

 1. Angelcare Movement and Sound Monitor.
 This made it squarely to the top of our list, but with only a slim margin above the Philips Avent DECT.
 The blue pad goes under your baby's mattress and is able to detect even the most subtle of movements.
 The microphone device detects breathing sounds and any other noises your baby makes, and those are indicated as movement lights on the receiver unit even if you turn off the sound.
 The system will trigger an alarm if it does not detect anything for 20 seconds; our tester parents who had a premature baby really loved this feature as it reduced their worries during the night.
 The full color digital display also shows the temperature in your baby's room to give you confidence that it's not too hot or cold during the night.
 The receiver unit is portable and automatically recharges when placed in the convenient cradle by the side of your bed.
 Our parents noted that its range was very long, the sound quality was high, and they loved the extra features (temperature monitor, movement monitor).
 So there are a ton of great things going for this baby monitor.
 The cons?
 Some of our parents mentioned that it was a bit complicated in terms of its lengthy feature list, and another mentioned that it tended to false alarm a lot so they had to turn down the sensitivity of the pad.
 Overall, parents were the most positive about this unit, and by and large had only great things to say.
 We found it online for about $80.